 Additional information about healthcare in Italy is available in English on the website of Italy´s Ministry of Health.

 You can see a general practitioner by going to a public healthcare system health centre of the ASL.
 You can also consult a general practitioner (medico di medicina generale) who is registered with the Italian National Health Service (Servizio Sanitario Nazionale, SSN).
 You can obtain a list of such doctors, for example, from the local health authority, ASL.
 Emergency care can be obtained in the evenings and at weekends from the emergency medical service (Guardia Medica).

 Show your European Health Insurance Card and ID at the appointment.
 This will enable you to obtain treatment in most areas free of charge.

 Public dental services are available in Italy only on a very limited basis, and the use of private services is very common.
 In rare cases, it is possible to consult a dentist at a SSN-operated hospital or a health centre managed by the ASL, but a doctor´s referral is usually needed to obtain treatment.
 You can ask the ALS office about the possibility to obtain treatment.

 You will be reimbursed for prescription medicines prescribed by a doctor registered with the national health system when you present your European Health Insurance Card and ID at the pharmacy (farmacia).
 Medicines are divided into three categories according to the seriousness of the illness.
 Medicines intended for the most serious conditions are free.
 A certain proportion of the costs of medicines for less severe illnesses is reimbursed.
 The amount may vary regionally.
-These medicines, too, may be free for some special groups, such as children under the age of 6.
 If a medicine is not on the Italian national health service´s list of reimbursable medicinal products, you will have to pay the full cost yourself.